 - A modified work schedule

-If You Are Fighting Pregnancy Discrimination, the Law Is on Your Side
+If You Are Fighting Pregnancy Discrimination, The Law Is On Your Side

-- Family and Medical Leave Act (FMLA) which permits workers to take up to 12 weeks of unpaid medical leave for pregnancy and related health conditions, allows both parents to take unpaid leave to care for a newborn, and ensures that workers on pregnancy leave accrue seniority/ employment benefits during their unpaid time away from the job.
+- Family and Medical Leave Act (FMLA), which permits workers to take up to 12 weeks of unpaid medical leave for pregnancy and related health conditions, allows both parents to take unpaid leave to care for a newborn, and ensures that workers on pregnancy leave accrue seniority/ employment benefits during their unpaid time away from the job

 These laws require that employers treat pregnant employees no differently than other workers with medical issues.
 In other words, pregnant workers are entitled to the same accommodations as any employees with medical conditions or disabilities.